How To Check Eggs For Fertility

 First Step: A Fertile Rooster With Your Hens

 While you may not need a rooster to have your hens lay eggs, it is a must if you want fertile eggs.
-The process is basically the same as it is with most other species, the male mates with the female and then nature takes its course.
-Once your rooster mates with then hen, and assuming he has fertile sperm, that hen should be fertile for up to 7-10 days.
+The process is basically the same as it is with most other species, the male mates with the female, and then nature takes its course.
+Once your rooster mates with the hen, and assuming he has fertile sperm, that hen should be fertile for up to 3 weeks.

 Despite all the legends and internet hacks, there is no way to truly tell if an egg is fertile unless you crack it open.
 Crack your egg open in a dish and take a look at the yolk.
 If there is a small white “bulls-eye” shape on the yolk, then your egg is fertile.
 This bulls-eye shape is called a blastoderm and holds the DNA for the chick.
 This collection of cells is not an actual baby chick but instead, it had the potential to become a chick if incubated at the right temperature and humidity level.